elastio/contrib/elastio-lambda-stream-backup/readme.md

 3. Download code from contrib repository and open directory elastio-lambda-stream-backup.

-> if you want to use arm64/amd64 architecture, you should use the coresponding architecture for the instance
+> if you want to use arm64/amd64 architecture, you should use the corresponding architecture for the instance

 4. Build and push docker image:
 	1. Review the dockerfile and read the following comments for arguments such as ARCH(architecture), VERSION_TAG(elastio cli version)